NVIDIA/NeMo-Aligner/docs/user-guide/RLHF.rst

 Model Alignment by RLHF
 @@@@@@@@@@@@@@@@@@@@@@@

 For the purposes of this tutorial, we will go through the entire RLHF pipeline using models from the NeMo Framework.
 These can be models such as LLaMa2 or Mistral.
-The scripts will work the same way.
+Our scripts will work the same way.

 RLHF is usually preceded by a Supervised Fine-Tuning (SFT).
 We should first follow the :ref:`Prerequisite guide <prerequisite>` and the :ref:`SFT guide <sft>`.
 After obtaining the SFT model, we will use this to start the RLHF process.
 We will use the `PPO <https://arxiv.org/abs/1707.06347>`__ algorithm for the reinforcement learning on the `Anthropic-HH-RLHF <https://huggingface.co/datasets/Anthropic/hh-rlhf>`__ dataset.